ZDQ8230/Avengers-Group-Project/README.md

 ### Data sorting, cleaning and exploration
 Processing data is essential as users are with different banks, thus have different bank statements (NAB, ANZ, CBA, Westpac).

+Example of CBA bank statement:
 ![CBA Bank Statement](./Resources/Example%20of%20CBA%20bank%20statements.png)

+Example of ANZ bank statement:
 ![ANZ Bank Statement](./Resources/Example%20of%20ANZ%20bank%20statements.png)

 1. Data was extracted from bank statements and used to build dataframe.